Thursday, April 2, 2015

-With: Vince B. Vincent, tenor, keyboard; Katie Eastburn, contralto, keyboard; James McHugh, bass guitar; Matt Hurley, percussion; Jason Cady, modular synthesizer, pedal steel
+With: Vince B. Vincent, tenor, keyboard; Katie Eastburn, contralto, keyboard; Jessica Pavone, bass guitar; Matt Hurley, percussion; Jason Cady, modular synthesizer, pedal steel

 Aaron Siegel’s Laughing investigates the biblical story of Abraham and Isaac through the eyes of a performance artist who struggles to find an outlet for his strange visions.
 Wrestling for understanding, the performance artist faces disorienting loss and looks to ancient stories to understand his predicament.